makersacademy/airport_challenge/docs/review.md

 * http://stackoverflow.com/questions/2304863/how-to-write-a-good-readme

 ### Instructions in README
-It's a great idea to show the full story of how your app is used (from a user's perspective) in the README, i.e. a code example or irb transcript
+It's a great idea to show the full story of how your app is used (from a user's perspective) in the README, i.e. a code example or irb transcript :white_check_mark:

 ```
 $ irb